JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

-Note the distinction: a _process_ is _not_ the climate variable (such as "clouds" or  "insolation"); rather it is the _exact equation_ that defines the behavior of the climate variable, and could itself utilize many other already existing climate variables.
+Note the distinction: a _process_ is _not_ the climate variable (such as "clouds" or  "insolation"); rather it is the _exact equation_ that defines the behavior of the climate variable, and could itself utilize many other already existing climate variables, or introduce new ones.
 In terminology of climate science a _process_ is a generalization of the term "parameterization".
 Many different processes may _describe_ the behavior of a particular variable and